isunjn/tic-tac-toe/README.md

-A simple terminal tic-tac-toe game implemented by rust.
+A simple terminal tic-tac-toe game implemented in rust.